tederer/ssoa-pt-grp7/README.md

 # Demo implementation of 4 microservices

 This project contains a demo implementation of 4 micro services.
-Together they fullfill the following functional requirements:
+Together they fulfill the following functional requirements:

 * customers should be able to order products
 * each customer should have an individual credit limit